Frequently Asked Questions

 No. But each dancer is encouraged to take part.
 Those who choose not to perform in the recital will continue to attend classes and learn the dance.
 During choreography they will shadow another dancer.

 The Studio holds a Photos Day before the Summer Strut.
-Parents arrange to purchase photos directly from the photographer, Creative Concepts Photography.
+Parents arrange to purchase photos directly from the photographer, Studio C Photography.
 The schedule for taking photos will be published far in advance of Photo Day.

 Summer Strut performances are professionally recorded.
-You can order a copy of the DVD for delivery to The Studio after the Summer Strut.
+You can order a copy of the DVD for delivery to The Studio.

 Yes.
 Parents can contribute in several ways: